-- Reproduction of an early 19th Century town with a working gristmill, windmill, one-room school house and more
+- Reproduction of an early 20th century town with a working gristmill, windmill, one-room school house and more

 - Japanese, European and American gardens

-- 120-year-old church moved from a cotton field and restored to its original glory at Discovery Park
+- 120-year-old church restored to its original glory

 - Turn-of-the-century train station and depot with locomotive, cars and caboose to explore inside and out